 - EDITORIAL: Safe Stay; rethink tax plan (The Columbian)

 - Changes lawmakers are hoping to make to Washington's long term care tax (KING TV)

 - Inslee offers support for temporary delay in new payroll tax for long-term care program (NW News Network)

 According to the Office of the Insurance Commissioner’s website: “Long-term care insurance helps with many medical, personal and social services for people with prolonged illnesses or disabilities.
 It can include home health care, adult day care, nursing home care and group living facility care.”

 Long-term care insurance is defined in RCW 48.83.020.

 How will this impact workers in Washington state?

 Beginning Jan.
-1, 2022, workers in Washington state will pay $0.58 per $100 of their earnings to fund the Trust Program.
-Those who pay into the Trust Program are eligible for a lifetime maximum benefit of $36,500 (adjusted annually by no more than the Consumer Price Index once they vest).
+1, 2022, workers in Washington state will pay $0.58 per $100 of their earnings to fund the program.
+Those who pay into the program are eligible for a lifetime maximum benefit of $36,500 (adjusted annually by no more than the Consumer Price Index once they vest).

 How long do workers have to pay into the program to receive benefits?